 What is a Data Breach?

-A data breach happens when due to a very smart hacker, or unsound security policies, hackers are able to break into a company’s computers and steal customer information.
+A data breach happens when hackers are able to break into a company’s computers and steal customer information.
+This happens when a very smart hacker, or when there are unsound security policies.
 This has happened to big companies, government agencies, and universities over recent months and years.
 And the trend is not slowing down.

 While that sounds like a scary proposition, you can take steps to prevent any financial losses.
 Being proactive is important to keep hassles and losses to a minimum.